 Katriina Whitaker is Lead for Cancer Care in the School of Health Sciences at the University of Surrey.
-Katriina was awarded a prestigious Cancer Research UK postdoctoral research fellowship (2012-2015) to explore cancer symptom appraisal in everyday life.
+Katriina was awarded a prestigious Cancer Research UK fellowship to explore cancer symptom appraisal in everyday life.
 Her ongoing programme of work focuses on early diagnosis and cancer, with a particular interest in healthcare-seeking and health inequalities.

 - Early diagnosis and cancer